LSEG-API-Samples/Article.RDPAPI.DotNet.AzureServerlessFunctionExample/README.md

 ## Serverless Architecture overview

 Serverless architectures is an increasingly popular approach to application development.
-If you are not familiar with the terms serverless function and serverless architecture, let talk about the concept in the next topics.
+The following is a brief summary concept of the serverless function and serverless architecture

 __Serverless Architecture__ (also known as serverless computing or function as a service, FaaS) are application designs that incorporate third-party "Backend as a Service" (BaaS) services and that include custom code run in managed, ephemeral containers on the FaaS platform.
 Using these ideas, and related ones like single-page applications, such architectures remove much of the need for a traditional always-on server component.
 Serverless architectures may benefit from significantly reduced operational cost, complexity, and engineering lead time, at the expense of increased reliance on vendor dependencies and comparatively immature supporting services[1].